acebos/4chan-rss/README.md

 ## Usage

-The script can be run from a terminal:
+The script can be run from a terminal after being built as a binary using `go build`.

 ```bash
 ./4chan-rss -b g,vg,ck -n 30 -p 1 -f general